A Past Rediscovered: Highlights from the Palace of the Governors

 This visual journey through time begins with one of The Palace’s largest and most important objects, the Segesser II hide painting which depicts the 1720 defeat of Spanish troops and their allies in present-day Nebraska.
 The stories continue to be told through objects such as letters from Billy the Kid, rare firearms, images of Ansel Adams capturing iconic landscapes, images of low riders, and Gustave Bauman’s prints, woodblocks and tools.

-Never before in its history, as a public museum, have the Palace of the Governor’s vast collections been celebrated in a comprehensive exhibition accompanied by an overarching catalog.
-The treasure trove of original objects housed by the Palace and now shared with the Albuquerque Museum creates a unique opportunity to revisit the history of New Mexico, the region and beyond.
+Never before in its history, as a public museum, had the Palace of the Governor’s vast collections been celebrated in a comprehensive exhibition accompanied by an overarching catalog.
+The treasure trove of original objects housed by the Palace and shared with the Albuquerque Museum created a unique opportunity to revisit the history of New Mexico, the region and beyond.

 A Past Rediscovered Gallery Guide